ludovic-gasc/ansible-tuto-ibmi/step-00/README.md

-# Ansible tutorial for IBM i:
+# Ansible tutorial for IBM i

 ## setup requirements on your IBM i LPARs

 Please follow [the official documentation to install Ansible requirements](https://ibm.github.io/ansible-for-i/installation.html#enabling-ibm-i-nodes).

-You might also use [the official setup.yml Ansible playbook](https://github.com/IBM/ansible-for-i/tree/devel/playbooks/enable-ansible-for-i).

 ## Adding your SSH keys on the virtual machines